Quantum Computing and Preconditioners for Hydrological Linear Systems: Discussion

 We have shown that two previously introduced quantum preconditioners, the circulant and SPAI methods, do not improve the scaling in $N$ of $\kappa(A)$ and therefore will not help gain a quantum advantage for these fracture systems.
 However, the inverse Laplacian is an effective preconditioner for fracture systems and readily admits a quantum implementation.
 In particular, it can be implemented via the fast-inverse QLS algorithm, and the overall scaling of this solver scales better than the best generic classical algorithm.

 In comparing against classical techniques, we have so far not addressed the fact that for PDE-based systems on a uniform mesh, such as those considered here, more specialized methods can be used.
 Geometric multigrid methods, which exploit the structured mesh, can solve systems of equations in $O(N)$ or $O(N\log N)$~\cite{strang2007computational}.
-This is comparable to the performance of the fast-inverse QLS method, thus negating the quantum advantage.
+Due to the extensive caveats and stringent requirements attached to QLS algorithms, it is noteworthy (though by no means sufficient) that our preliminary results suggest that quantum performance will be at least comparable to state-of-the-art, highly tuned classical techniques.
+This is in addition to the memory requirements which classical techniques inevitably hit.
+Still, it is clearly necessary to further refine QLS algorithms with an even greater eye towards the specific physics and mathematical structures of the fracture systems at hand.

-It is therefore necessary to further develop the quantum approaches with an even greater eye towards the specific physics and mathematical structures of the fracture systems at hand.
 An obvious area of improvement is a more efficient quantum means of implementing the preconditioned system $\Delta^{-1}A$.
 In the most realistic case we studied, the fractal system with variable contrast, $\kappa(\Delta^{-1}A)$ asymptotes to roughly $O(N^{0.55})$.
 Therefore in principle the scaling of solving just the preconditioned system, e.g. with recent adiabatic QLS algorithms~\cite{subasi2019quantum}, would be $O(N^{0.55}\log{N})$, a significant improvement over the geometric multigrid methods.

 Alternatively, while the inverse Laplacian opens the door for polynomial speed-up over classical, an even better preconditioner is needed for exponential speed-up.
 For example, while a direct quantum port of the classical multigrid methods is not plausible, some of the ideas may be used to construct an analagous approach that can be implemented on a quantum computer.
 Reducing the condition number scaling to $O(\log{N})$ in the quantum context would then be possible.